Artists with the most number-ones on the U.S. Dance Club Songs chart

 This is a list of artists with the most number-ones on the U.S. Billboard Dance Club Songs chart.
 Madonna currently holds the record for the most number-one songs in the 43-year history of the chart, with 50.
-The only other artists to have achieved more than 20 chart toppers are Rihanna (33) and Beyonce (22).
+The only other artists to have achieved more than 20 chart toppers are Rihanna (33) and Beyoncé (22).
 Janet Jackson has accumulated 20 number-ones during her career, followed by Katy Perry with 19, and Jennifer Lopez with 18.
 Mariah Carey and Kristine W are tied with 17.
 Donna Summer has 16, Lady Gaga has 15, while Dave Audé, Enrique Iglesias, Pitbull, Kylie Minogue, David Guetta, and Whitney Houston have attained 14 apiece.
 Two acts have attained thirteen number-one songs: Deborah Cox and Yoko Ono (aka ONO).

 First: Madonna (50)

 Madonna performing during The MDNA Tour in 2012.

 American singer-songwriter and producer Madonna has achieved a record-extending 50 number-one songs on the U.S. Billboard Dance Club Songs chart.
 In addition to this feat, she also holds the record for the most chart hits, the most top-twenty hits, the most top-ten hits (her overall tally as of 2020 is 62 songs placed on this chart). and the most total weeks at number one.
 She is the only living and active artist to continue charting at Dance Club Songs (as of the March 28, 2020, issue), spanning 37 years, the longest of any artist on this chart.
 In its December 10, 2016, issue celebrating the 40th anniversary of the Dance Club Songs chart, Madonna ranked 1st among the top 100 all-time artists in this category.
 She also became the first Dance Club Songs artists in the history of the charts to have a single reach number one in five decades (1980s, 1990s, 2000s, 2010s, and 2020s).

 Madonna's first two dance chart entries, "Everybody" in 1982 and "Burning Up" in 1983, both peaked at number three.
 Her first chart-topper came later in 1983, when the double-sided 12-inch single "Holiday"/"Lucky Star" spent five weeks at the summit.
 This remains as Madonna's longest-running number-one.
 Her second album Like a Virgin produced three chart-toppers during 1984–1985: "Like a Virgin", "Material Girl", and "Angel"/"Into the Groove".
 "Into the Groove", originally recorded for the film Desperately Seeking Susan, was later added to the Like a Virgin album when it was re-issued in non-American territories.
 "Open Your Heart", and "Causing a Commotion" were both number-ones in 1987.
 The remix album You Can Dance topped the club songs chart in 1988 (Billboard policy at the time allowed full albums or EPs to chart).
 Madonna closed out the 1980s with three more number-ones from her album Like a Prayer: The title track, "Express Yourself", and "Keep It Together" (in early 1990).